 A major part of the intervention process for the Probation department is the EIP funded through the State of California's Juvenile Justice Prevention Act.
 Two Probation Officers are assigned to this program and provide participants immersion in programs and activities to discover and bring out competencies and interests.
-The Early Intervention Program continues to provide supervision for approximately 15 minors who are 15 years of age or younger at the time they commit their first criminal act, and who may have criminogenic factors
+The Early Intervention Program continues to provide supervision for approximately 15 minors who are 15 years of age or younger at the time they commit their first criminal act, and who have 3 or more profile factors that place them at risk of becoming chronic offenders.
+These factors include: